sutd-visual-computing-group/google-streetview-gis-stack/README.md

 ### Google Static StreetView (GSV) API

-Now in this section, we will use the extracted points from the GIS stack to query the Google Static StreetView metadata API to check the presence of Google StreetView panorama image.
+Now in this section, we will use the extracted points from the GIS stack to query the Google Static StreetView API [[2]](#2) meta-data service to check the presence of Google StreetView panorama image.
 In order to perform a query, we require specific spatial location parameters (Latitude/ Longitude or Plus codes).
 In the GIS stack, for every sampled point, we extract the corresponding latitude and longitude data.

 Google associates every StreetView panorama using a unique id called pano_id.
-Using the metadata API service, we extract all the required information to create the coverage statistics and maps.
+Using the metadata service, we extract all the required information to create the coverage statistics and maps.
 Every geo-location query will return the following details:

 | Field             | Details                                                      |
 | ----------------- | ------------------------------------------------------------ |